Sykurpudar/TicTacToe/docs/development_manual.md

 - Running a production-like server
 - - run `npm start`
+- - open `localhost:8080` in a browser of your choice

 - Running a development server
 - - run `npm dev-server`